Sweet and sour tofu with seared crispy tofu wrapped in a dark rich sauce with lots of veggies and pineapple is the perfect vegan fakeaway.

 What type of tofu should I use?

-You are looking for extra firm tofu.
+You are looking for extra firm tofu, I like the brand Tofoo.
 If you cannot get that buy firm tofu, wrap it in a cheesecloth or some muslin and press it overnight.

 Can I use different vegetables?

 Absolutely, knock yourself out!
 Cauliflower and broccoli are both particularly good.
-I like both cauli and broccoli quite ‘al dente” so I do not think they need blanching first.
+I like both cauliflower and broccoli quite ‘al dente” so I do not think they need blanching first.

-Yes, just sub it in for the same amount as canned.
+Yes, just sub it in for the same amount as tinned pineapple, but you will then need to buy pineapple juice.

 What is Chinkiang vinegar?